 Another possible source of error resulting from aggregating business and residential lines is that certain fixed costs per foot are incurred each time a copper or fiber cable is installed.
-In many places, such fixed cost is not part of the TSLRIC of

-The TSLRIC of residential service is the cost which would be avoided if any LEC continued to provide private line and switched services to business customers. residential services, because the same expenditure would be required for business service.
-In such localities, the TSLRIC of residential service should include only the incremental expense of additional pairs of cable and should not include the fixed cost per foot of installing the cable.10 The TSLRIC of residential service is the cost which would be avoided if any LEC continued to provide private line and switched services to business customers.
+In many places, such fixed cost is not part of the TSLRIC of residential services, because the same expenditure would be required for business service.
+In such localities, the TSLRIC of residential service should include only the incremental expense of additional pairs of cable and should not include the fixed cost per foot of installing the cable.
+The TSLRIC of residential service is the cost which would be avoided if any LEC continued to provide private line and switched services to business customers.